peteash10/peteashton.com/index.md

 [My art portfolio site](http://art.peteashton.com) has my main works with documentation.

-## Blog & Newsletter
+## Blogs & Newsletter

-I've been blogging on and off since 2000 and currently maintain a chronological web-based journal of my life and interests at [blog.peteashton.com](http://blog.peteashton.com).
+I've been blogging on and off since 2000 and currently maintain a chronological web-based journals in two places.
+Longer writing is at [blog.peteashton.com](http://blog.peteashton.com) while shorter blurts go to [notes.peteashton.com](http://notes.peteashton.com)

 I send a "what Pete's up to" email out every so often.
 [Subscribe here.](https://buttondown.email/peteashton)

-## Events

-[A list of all the events](http://peteashton.com/events/) I'm running, am involved with or want you to know I'm attending.

 ## Workshops and Talks